HVO153/FCJ-WORKSHOP-DAS/content/2-Prerequiste/_index.md

 {{% /notice %}}

 {{% notice note %}}
-Since I have applied this topic to my own project, you may need to download the project as well to perform this lab.
+Since I have applied this topic to my own project, you may need to download the project as well to perform this lab.Download it [here](https://github.com/HVO153/Example-DASProject)
 {{% /notice %}}